Restaurants

 Scottish Sweeties Part 2: S. Luca’s Ice Cream Parlour

-Friday, March 19th, 2010 | Ice Cream, Restaurants | No Comments
+Friday, March 19th, 2010 | ice cream, Restaurants | No Comments

 As a child, a trip to S. Luca’s ice cream parlor in Musselburgh, a port town very close to Edinburgh, was the greatest of treats.
 Sluca’s (my grandfather’s nickname for it), has been making the most unctuous ice cream since 1908, when Mr. Luca Scappaticcio came over from Italy and learned the craft from a Swiss sous chef (weird, right? aren’t Italians the ones who are kinda known for ice cream?).
 Sluca’s sundaes, especially the almighty Knickerbockerglory, are legendary, and I had to make a pilgrimage: